Zanthed/archlinux-files/etc/README.md

 ### INTEGRITY_CHECK
 - Changed the disgusting, awful md5 to sha512 for clearly obvious reasons.
 (Why the hell is this default?
 Not even sha1???)
+Update: As of pacman 6.0.0, Arch now switched to a very better hashing algorithm: CRC.
+While SHA512 is still superior to CRC, it's a lot better than MD5 and very good on embedded hardware which is where Arch strives in.

 ### PACKAGER
 - Set packager to me of course.

 ### GPGKEY
-- Set the GPG key to sign packages with to mine.
+- Set the GPG key to sign packages with my key.

 ## /X11